 The title, Less Than Half, is derived from a 1989 poster by the art world vigilantes the Guerilla Girls.

 An art world that doesn’t acknowledge the works of female artists and artists of color is not only an inequitable one, but one that ultimately harms art’s higher purpose: to expand our understanding of the world through seeing.
 This is my small part in righting that wrong.

 And as for some of my favorite female artists?
 Read on

-I hold both a Bachelor’s and a Master’s degree in the history of art.
-I wrote my senior thesis at Yale on the folk art collection of Abby Aldrich Rockefeller, one of the three (female) founders of the Museum of Modern Art.
-I wrote my Master’s dissertation at the Courtauld Institute on weaver and textile designer Anni Albers.
+Hall holds both a Bachelor’s and a Master’s degree in the history of art.
+She wrote her senior thesis at Yale on the folk art collection of Abby Aldrich Rockefeller, one of the three (female) founders of the Museum of Modern Art, and her Master’s dissertation at the Courtauld Institute on weaver and textile designer Anni Albers.